 Picking up English in a classroom is all good, but if you want absolute confidence in handling yourself on test day, but that classroom knowledge into practice by going abroad.
 Countless programs like AIFS (American Institute For Foreign Study) or EF (Education First) can help you pick out a program that fits your needs—and they’ll often even pay for some of it.

 Depending on where you go and how long you stay, being immersed in an English-speaking country could help speed up your progress.

 10. Spend time practicing writing essays in English

 It might seem counterintuitive, but your best bet is to spend a chunk of time practicing writing in English.
 Just get in there and write essays.
 It’s easy to put off writing practice because we think we need more study materials first, but if you take a step back and start writing, you might surprise yourself with how much you learn while doing it.

 In fact, given that most of us write very little in our daily lives, it can be pretty hard at first—but don’t give up!
 You won’t become fluent overnight (we all know how long it takes), but taking some time each day (even if just 20 minutes) and writing your thoughts down can make a big difference over time.

 If you are looking to prepare for IELTS, there is a lot you can do at home.
 Start by mastering the most basic skills, like listening and reading comprehension.
 Make sure you go back and forth between new exercises and review old ones; otherwise, it can be too easy to forget concepts that aren’t fresh in your mind.

-After all, remember one thing that is every day spent practicing is a day closer to taking your test and finally arriving in your dream country!
+After all, remember that every day spent practicing is a day closer to taking your test and finally arriving in your dream country!
 Good luck!

 Azizul Hakim is the founder & CEO of englishfinders.com.
 He is a passionate writer, English instructor, and content creator.
 He has completed his graduation and post-graduation in English language and literature.